-Do you sometimes have periods in which you crave for a certain dish or food?
-I do not know if it’s still a “phase” because it’s lasting for too long now, but for me it’s craving for chickpeas and kohlrabi/ cabbage turnip.
-Probably, the one or the other has already seen my declaration of love on Instagram.
+Do you sometimes have periods in which you crave a certain dish or food?
+I do not know if it’s still a “phase” because it’s lasting for too long now, but for me, it’s a craving for chickpeas and kohlrabi/ cabbage turnip.
+Probably, one or the other has already seen my declaration of love on Instagram.
 Ok, do not ask, I do not know why.
 At any rate, I’m not pregnant :).
-But for satisfying my cravings I have the perfect, super fast recipe for a beetroot-hummus and, of course, this is the perfect dip for kohlrabi pieces.
+But for satisfying my cravings I have the perfect, super-fast recipe for a beetroot-hummus and, of course, this is the perfect dip for kohlrabi pieces.
 Two flies with a swatter, isn’t life beautiful? 🙂

 But enough beating around the bush, here we go!

 - 200 g beetroot or 2 pieces pre-cooked

 - 250 g chickpeas pre-cooked, drained

 - 1 cm ginger or 1/2 tsp ground ginger

 - 1/2 tsp caraway ground

 - 1 pinch sea salt

 - 1 pinch pepper